What Does it Take to Be a Retail Sales Supervisor?

 - Instruct staff on how to handle difficult and complicated sales.

-When polled, Retail Sales Supervisors say the following skills are most frequently used in their jobs:
+These are the skills Retail Sales Supervisors say are the most useful in their careers:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.